Hyper9 Electric motor for INDININI

 Solar panels – INDININI has a total of 2kw of solar panels.
 They are configured as follows…

-2 x sets of 800w.
-Each set consists of 4 panels.
-These 2 sets can be switched into parallel or series depending on the battery that is being charged.
+2 x sets of 1000w.
+Each set consists of 5 panels.
+These 2 sets can be switched independently to charge the motor batteries or house batteries, or one for each.

 Solar panels